Affordance-based Robot Manipulation with Flow Matching: Experiments

 \subsubsection{Baseline Studies}

-We benchmark our proposed prompt tuning structures against several commonly used finetuning and instruction-aware vision encoding protocols: \begin{itemize} [ ] \item Full finetuning: fully update the text and vision transformer layers and the decoder. \item Adapter-based methods: insert MLP layers with residual connections between pretrained frozen transformer layers of vision and language, as customary in the literature~\citep{gao2024clip}. \item Decoder-based methods: These methods treat the pretrained backbone as a feature extractor with fixed weights during tuning, and only the decoder is tuned, as customary in the literature~\citep{he2016deep}. \item Side-network methods: train a text transformer network on the side and append pretrained vision features and sidetuned text features before being fed into the decoder, as customary in the literature~\citep{ganz2024question}. \item Cross-attention methods: Similarly to the above side-network methods, the difference here is using cross-attention fusing instead of simple prepending.
-An example of cross-attention fusing vision and language could be found in the literature~\citep{jiang2022vima}. \end{itemize}
+We benchmark our proposed prompt tuning structures against several commonly used parameter-efficient finetuning protocols and SoA VLM-based affordance learning methods: \begin{itemize} [ ] \item Full fine-tuning: fully update the text and vision transformer layers and the decoder. \item Adapter-based methods: insert MLP layers with residual connections between pretrained frozen transformer layers of vision and language, as customary in the literature~\citep{liu2023tail, sharma2023lossless}. \item Side-network methods: train a language-based network on the side, append pretrained vision features and sidetuned text features before being fed into the decoder, as customary in the literature~\citep{ganz2024question}.
+This also shares similarities with parallel adaptors.
+Our deep prompt tuning method differs in the sense that it inserts text layers into every vision layer, while parallel network methods introduce additional trainable modules that run in parallel with the main transformer layers instead of modifying existing layers. \item Decoder-based methods: adopt the pretrained backbone as a feature extractor with fixed weights during tuning, and only train the decoder, as customary in the literature~\citep{he2016deep}. \item Cross-attention methods: use cross-attention fusing text and vision instead of simple prepending.
+An example of cross-attention fusing vision and language can be found in the literature~\citep{jiang2022vima}. \item Mixed-design methods: mixes the favorable adaptor designs.
+We compare against the state-of-the-art MAM adaptor~\citep{he2021towards}, which is a Mix-And-Match adapter designed based on the practical findings on NLP. \item VLM-based affordance learning: We also compare against two state-of-the-art affordance learning methods based on fine-tuning large VLMs: AffordanceLLM~\citep{qian2024affordancellm} and Robopoint~\citep{yuan2024robopoint}. \end{itemize}

 For a fair comparison, all the baselines here use self-supervised pretrained MAE weights on ImageNet-21k dataset for the vision transformer model.
 We randomly split our Real-world Activities of Daily Living (ADLs) dataset with $80$\%-$20$\% percentage of training and testing.
 The results reported here are obtained after $1,000$ epochs of training.